 The next step was to bend and cut some brackets to mount the radio.
 Straightforward stuff here.

 Next up was to build the trim bezel/radio surround/whatever you want to call it.
-I ordered an OEM trim piece in flat black and started to cut it out to fit the radio.
+I ordered an OEM radio bezel in flat black and started to cut it out to fit the radio.

 After getting it to roughly fit around the radio, I taped off and fiberglassed the trim to fill in the extra spots.
 Sorry for the fuzzy photos, I [insert standard excuse here].

 This pic showed the tape I placed on the trim panel.
 The lighting in this photo was spectacular.

 This one was just beautiful.
 The way the glass mat filled the gaps, the light gleaming off of the resin.
 Just transcendent..

 Here, I had just sanded down the fiberglass and set the shape of the filler material

 A skim coat of Bondo and some flat black rattlecan to test final fit.

 This is the same pic as above, it just looks a little different because I did some more work to it..